Apoorvacodes376/PRODIGY_ML_02/README.md

 # PRODIGY_ML_02

+---

- House Prices – Advanced Regression Techniques
+#  House Prices – Advanced Regression Techniques

- Project Overview
+##  Project Overview

 This project focuses on predicting house sale prices using advanced regression techniques.
-The objective is to build robust machine learning models by applying feature engineering, ensemble learning, and proper evaluation metrics aligned with real-world practices.

-The project is based on the well-known House Prices – Advanced Regression Techniques dataset and emphasizes improving prediction accuracy through data preprocessing and model optimization.

- Goal

-To predict the SalePrice of houses using provided features and evaluate the model using Root Mean Squared Error (RMSE) on log-transformed prices, ensuring equal treatment of expensive and inexpensive houses.

- Dataset Description

-The dataset contains detailed information about residential houses, including:

-Structural features (area, rooms, floors)

-Quality and condition indicators

-Location-based and utility-related attributes

-The target variable is:

-SalePrice – the final sale price of each house

- Tools & Technologies Used

-Python

-Pandas & NumPy – data manipulation

-Matplotlib & Seaborn – visualization

-Scikit-learn – model building and evaluation

- Methodology
-1 Data Preprocessing

-Handled missing values using appropriate imputation strategies

-Encoded categorical variables

-Applied feature scaling where required

-Used log transformation on SalePrice to stabilize variance

-2️ Feature Engineering

-Selected and transformed relevant features

-Reduced skewness in numerical variables

-Improved model performance through careful feature handling

-3️ Model Building

-The following models were implemented and compared:

-Random Forest Regressor

-Gradient Boosting Regressor

-These ensemble models were chosen for their ability to capture non-linear relationships and interactions between features.

- Evaluation Metric

-RMSE (Root Mean Squared Error) on log(SalePrice)

-This metric ensures:

-Fair error comparison across price ranges

-Alignment with the official competition evaluation method

- Visualizations

-Log(Actual) vs Log(Predicted) scatter plots

-Residual analysis plots

-Feature importance bar charts

-Distribution plots for target variable

-These visualizations help assess model accuracy, bias, and interpretability.

- Results & Learnings

-Feature engineering significantly improved prediction accuracy

-Ensemble models outperformed basic regression approaches

-Proper evaluation metrics are crucial for fair model assessment

-Visualization plays a key role in understanding model behavior

- Conclusion

-This project provided hands-on experience with advanced regression techniques, reinforced the importance of data preprocessing, and improved understanding of ensemble learning methods.
-It reflects a real-world machine learning workflow from raw data to model evaluation.

- Future Improvements

-Hyperparameter tuning using GridSearch or RandomizedSearch

-Incorporation of additional engineered features

-Model ensembling for further performance gains

- Acknowledgements

-Dataset and problem inspired by Kaggle’s House Prices – Advanced Regression Techniques challenge.
+The goal is to build accurate and robust machine learning models by applying **feature engineering**, **ensemble learning**, and **proper evaluation metrics** aligned with real-world practices.

+The project is based on the **House Prices – Advanced Regression Techniques** dataset and emphasizes improving performance beyond basic linear regression models.

+---

+##  Objective

+* Predict the **SalePrice** of houses using provided features.
+* Minimize prediction error using **Root Mean Squared Error (RMSE)** on **log-transformed SalePrice**.
+* Apply feature engineering and ensemble models to improve accuracy.

+---

+##  Dataset Description

+The dataset contains information related to residential homes, including:

+* Property size and layout
+* Quality and condition attributes
+* Location and utility-related features

+**Target Variable:**

+* `SalePrice` – Final sale price of the house.

+---

+##  Technologies Used

+* **Python**
+* **Pandas** – Data manipulation
+* **NumPy** – Numerical computations
+* **Matplotlib & Seaborn** – Data visualization
+* **Scikit-learn** – Model building and evaluation

+---

+##  Methodology

+### 1. Data Preprocessing

+* Handled missing values using appropriate imputation strategies.
+* Converted categorical variables using encoding techniques.
+* Applied feature scaling where required.
+* Used **log transformation** on `SalePrice` to reduce skewness.

+### 2. Feature Engineering

+* Selected relevant numerical and categorical features.
+* Reduced skewness in numerical variables.
+* Improved model learning through feature transformations.

+### 3. Model Building

+The following models were implemented:

+* **Random Forest Regressor**
+* **Gradient Boosting Regressor**

+These ensemble models were chosen due to their ability to capture complex, non-linear relationships.

+---

+##  Evaluation Metric

+* **Root Mean Squared Error (RMSE)** on **log(SalePrice)**

+This metric:

+* Treats prediction errors of low- and high-priced houses equally.
+* Matches the official evaluation method used in the dataset challenge.

+---

+##  Visualizations

+The following visualizations were used for evaluation and interpretation:

+* Log(Actual) vs Log(Predicted) scatter plot
+* Residuals vs predicted values plot
+* Feature importance bar charts
+* Distribution of log-transformed SalePrice

+These plots help assess model accuracy, bias, and feature influence.

+---

+##  Results & Key Learnings

+* Feature engineering significantly improves model performance.
+* Ensemble models outperform basic regression approaches.
+* Log transformation is essential for fair evaluation.
+* Visualization is critical for understanding model behavior.

+---

+##  Conclusion

+This project provided hands-on experience with **advanced regression techniques** and demonstrated the importance of preprocessing, feature engineering, and ensemble learning in real-world machine learning problems.

+---

+##  Future Enhancements

+* Hyperparameter tuning using GridSearchCV or RandomizedSearchCV.
+* Advanced feature selection techniques.
+* Model ensembling for further accuracy improvements.

+---

+##  Acknowledgements

+This project is inspired by the **House Prices – Advanced Regression Techniques** dataset and is part of a structured learning task focused on applied machine learning.

+---